5 January 2023

 What is Scope 3 – and what objectives and measures do we have?

-– Scope 3 applies to the emissions throughout our value chain, from start to finish, both through the supplier chains, and through transport, refining and finally the use of our oil- and gas products, says Ivar Kvadsheim, Sustainability Advisor at Vår Energi.
+– Scope 3 applies to the emissions throughout our value chain, from start to finish, both through the supplier chains, and through transport, refining and finally the use of our oil- and gas products, says Ivar Kvadsheim, Sustainability Manager at Vår Energi.

 Our offshore operations depends on vessel support and transport, which is a large source of emissions in our value chain.
 Emissions from the production and transport of goods and services we acquire, are major sources of emissions from the supplier chain.

 – We use a lot of steel, cement and chemicals, which are all produced with large emissions.
 However, these industries are working hard to reduce their emissions as well, so low emission products are becoming available here as well, says Kvadsheim.

 – Our most important contribution would be to purchase products produced with lower emission, even though this can mean increased prices.
 We have a policy that states we can weigh sustainability elements – for instance greenhouse gas emissions – up to 30% for acquisitions.
 This is an important measure to drive down emissions from our acquisitions, he continues.

 – The emissions in the value chain after we have delivered the “product” are clearly the most difficult ones for any oil- and gas producer.
 The emission from the use of our products compose over 90% of the total emissions in our value chain.
 This is a challenge, not just for us, but for the industry as a whole, and for everyone who uses fossil fuel – whether it is for a gas power plant, power-intensive industry, transport, or you and me as consumers, tells Kvadsheim.

 Today carbon capture and storage, hydrogen and ammonia are the possible solutions to reduce these emissions.
 This is not a challenge Vår Energi can solve on our own, but we are involved in innovation, research and development within all of these areas.